-In the first place, it is only by an "objective credit" made to those operators in that they are in the best position to obtain Information and transmit it - because they are ordered by Law -.
+In the first place, it is only by an "objective credit" made to those operators in that they are in the best position to obtain information and transmit it - because they are ordered by Law -.
 Compliance Law has transformed these global economic operators into subjects of Compliance Law

 Law credits their position in international financial flows and credits their technical and financial capacity to organize themselves globally in order to be able to obtain and transmit such relevant Information (for example on the violation of embargoes, on corruption, etc.).
-This is why Law grants them specific powers, such as obtaining information from their clients, but also obliges them with specific obligations, such as the obligation of transmitting these data, in concrete terms to denounce themselves or others.
+This is why Law grants them of specific powers, such as they obtain information from their clients, but also obliges them with specific obligations, such as the obligation of transmitting these data, in concrete terms to denounce themselves or others.
 These are "powers" in the strict legal sense, that is to say, powers which are legally conferred only to satisfy a duty for which the holder is responsible for the satisfaction of someone other than himself!

 On the contrary, the Legislator assumes that Companies will rather dispense with collaborating in the "struggle for Law"